wayofthepie/blog-src/posts/2018-02-25-Containerizing-The-Jvm-Understanding-Memory-Mapping.markdown

 # Introduction
 The last post focused on the high level organization of memory within the JVM, both heap and non-heap.
-This post will be more practical, we'll build a basic spring boot app and run through some pitfalls when bounding memory withing containers with a focus on how memory is mapped in the OS.
+This post will be more practical, we'll build a basic spring boot app and run through some pitfalls when bounding memory within containers with a focus on how memory is mapped in the OS.
+I could have just used another Hello World program, but I think using a Spring Boot app is more representative of a real application.

 # Basic Spring Boot application
 You can generate an application from the [Spring Initializr](https://start.spring.io/) website.